-Transmission is possible by contact or ingestion of food or water contaminated by purulent material from abscesses or feces containing the organism.
+Transmission occurs by ingestion of food or water containing the organism; abscess drainage and fecal shedding result in this environmental contamination.
 Organisms infect the pig through the mucosa of the pharyngeal or tonsillar surfaces and are carried to the lymph nodes, primarily of the head and neck region, where abscesses are formed.
-Abscesses may be seen at slaughter, and enlargement of lymph nodes in the throat region may be evident.
+Abscesses may be noted at slaughter, and enlargement of lymph nodes in the throat region may be evident.
 S porcinus is also occasionally found in the vaginal mucus of sows and the semen and prepuce of boars.
-It is generally considered to be a secondary invader.
+It is generally considered to be a secondary pathogen.

-S porcinus is sensitive to penicillins, and antibiotic therapy will usually resolve acute infections if detected.
-However, antibiotic treatment is not usually successful in treating swine with established abscesses or in eliminating carriers.
-Resistance to tetracycline has been reported, but pulsing tetracyclines in the feed at the therapeutic level of 400 g/ton is commonly used in an attempt to control this condition.
-Vaccination (autogenous) is possible but has not been widely used, because cervical abscesses are not a widespread problem.
+S porcinus is sensitive to penicillins, and treatment with antimicrobials will usually resolve acute infections if detected.
+However, antimicrobial treatment is not usually successful in treating swine with established abscesses or in eliminating carriers.
+Resistance to tetracycline has been reported; however, pulsing tetracyclines in the feed at the therapeutic level of 551 g/tonne is commonly used in an attempt to control this condition.
+Vaccination (autogenous) is possible but has not been widely used because cervical abscesses are not a widespread problem.

 S porcinus Lancefield groups P, U, and V have been isolated from lungs, genital organs, and brains of pigs.
 However, no histopathologic lesions could be associated with their presence.
 S porcinus groups P and V have also been associated with abortions in pigs.